pthom/hello_imgui/README.md

 Refer to the [emscripten docs](https://emscripten.org/)

-By default, the application will be presented inside an empty html page.
+By default, the application will be presented in an empty html page.
+You can adapt [hello_imgui_cmake/emscripten/runner_emscripten_shell.html](hello_imgui_cmake/emscripten/runner_emscripten_shell.html) if you want.
-You can adapt this page by modyfing the "shell": copy the file [hello_imgui_cmake/emscripten/shell.emscripten.html](hello_imgui_cmake/emscripten/shell.emscripten.html) into your app source dir, and adapt it to your needs.

 ----

 ## Build and deploy instructions for Android